Leslie Grace Used To Question Her Beauty. This Is How In The Heights Made Her Fearless

 Advertisement

-In an evocative dance sequence that everyone will be talking about, Nina and Benny effortlessly dance on the side of a Washington Heights apartment building while sharing the duet “When the Sun Goes Down.”
-Despite the high flying visuals of the sequence, no wires were used during production.
-Instead, Grace and Hawkins performed the number on a moving wall, mere days after learning their complicated choreography (think of the mind-blowing hallway fight in Inception, but romantic and lacking any murder).
+In an instantly iconic sequence, Nina and Benny effortlessly dance on the side of a Washington Heights apartment building while sharing the duet “When the Sun Goes Down.”
+Despite the high-flying visuals of the sequence, no wires were used during production.
+Instead, Grace and Hawkins performed the number on a moving set built sideways, mere days after learning their complicated choreography (think of the mind-blowing hallway fight in Inception, but romantic and lacking any murder).
 While the scene is intended to dazzle audiences, it initially boggled the minds of its performers.

 “The whole summer, we were like, ‘But how… How are we going to dance on the side of the building?!,” she says with a chuckle.
 “It was high pressure.
 We knew it was magical from the moment we saw that wall.
 We were like, ‘This is crazy.’”